 Inside is the best place to store both a rigid board and an inflatable paddle board, because it protects the board from heat, cold and moisture.
 If you can keep it inside the house, then lucky you, as these are the best places because the temperature inside is regulated.

 But not everyone has the room for a large item like that, so if you want to store it in a garage, it’s okay, for both a hard board and inflatable SUP.

 Storing your SUP outside

-- Avoid direct contact withthe floor.
+(2) Avoid direct contact with the floor.
 The floor in a garage or shed can get very cold and direct contact with coldness and moisture can damage your board.
 There are several ways you can keep your board off the floor:

----On a rack: Either make your own or buy one from a local store or online.
+On a rack: Either make your own or buy one from a local store or online.
 Use straps and padding that will hold the board safely without damaging it.
-If the rack you make/use is one that runs across the whole body, as opposed to the racks that only hold the edges, then rest your board with the deck (the part you stand on) face down.
+If the rack you make or use is one that runs across the whole body, as opposed to the racks that only hold the edges, then rest your board with the deck (the part you stand on) face down.
 This will avoid any possible damage to the hull.

 You can store an inflatable board in the same way as a hard board, but deflate it slightly to allow for expansion in slightly warmer weather.

 Last but not least, Instead of buying expensive paddle boards rack at amazon or any other online stores.
 You can also customize your own storage rack with Idle wood strips and metal materials.